THE USES OF ART:

 What does it mean to hold the archival collections of SALT Research and in particular the content of the Ottoman Bank Museum in a fixed condition?
 What if these elements could be visualized through machine learning algorithms and artificial intelligence-driven processing power inaccessible only a few years ago, and high-dimensional data brought into interreactions and translated into immersive spaces?

 Refik Anadol has been commissioned to work with the massive holdings at SALT Research and the Ottoman Bank Archives to create an immersive interface as well as a user navigated VR experience that challenges our very perception of the notion of a museum and a collection.
-His intervention on floor -1 transforms the gallery space into an all-encompassing environment that intertwines history with the contemporary.
+His media installation on floor -1 transforms the gallery space into an all-encompassing environment that intertwines history with the contemporary.

 April 27 - June 11

 Can a building respond to its users, present its own fictions and layers of history?
 Laure Prouvost's interventions around SALT Galata integrate aspects of earlier works along with site-specific reflections on the spaces and uses of the building.
-She often brings to the surface activities that remain hidden, through intended miscommunications, cultural slippages and storytelling.
+She brings to the surface activities that remain hidden, through intended miscommunications, cultural slippages and storytelling.